-Unless you have a volunteer with a very steady hand, you are going to need a tripod or a wall mount to mount your camcorder on.
+Unless you have a volunteer with a very steady hand, you are going to need a tripod, or a wall mounts to mount your camcorder on.

 In making your decision on how to mount your camera, you should take into consideration whether or not it is going to be fixed in one position or if you are going to have a volunteer following you.

-You tripod needs to be high enough for the volunteer to use.
-Having a 5 foot tripod with a 6’5″ volunteer may not be a good match.
+Your tripod needs to be high enough for the volunteer to use.
+Having a 5-foot tripod with a 6’5″ volunteer may not be a good match.
 You also need to consider whether or not the mechanism will move smoothly or not.
 Ball mounts are the best for smooth operation and have the least amount of movement noise.

 Accessory Shoe Mounts

-Many of today’s consumer camcorders do not have what are called shoe mounts.
+Many of today’s consumer camcorders do not have what is called shoe mounts.
 These are mounts placed on the camera to hold accessories like lights and external microphones.

-Like I shared with you earlier, when I was trying to figure out how to mount an external microphone on my camcorder, one guy on YouTube suggested 2 sided tape.
+Like I shared with you earlier, when I was trying to figure out how to mount an external microphone on my camcorder, one guy on YouTube suggested two-sided tape.